Setting yourself up for success

 5. Enjoying your mindfulness practice.

-We encourage you to use Mindful Month with Smiling Mind as an opportunity to explore and experiment with your mindfulness practice.
+We encourage you to explore and experiment with your mindfulness practice.
 Try the different practises and see which ones resonate most.
 Try to stay open and curious.
 If you enjoy your mindfulness practise, as opposed to it being something you think you ‘should’ do, you’re much more likely to stick with it and enjoy its many benefits.